GIVE A FAQ

 What does pricing include?

 Prices include transportation from Nelson, BC to the lodge, accommodations, medical insurance while at the lodge, all meals, safety equipment, skiing and snowboarding with our certified guides, and professional photos!
-Not included in the trip cost are: massage, ski rentals, retail purchases or alcoholic beverages.
+Not included in the trip cost are: massage, ski rentals, retail purchases, alcoholic beverages, trip insurance.
 Any additional purchases will be added to your final invoice and paid for upon check-out.

 Do I have to pay for the whole trip upon booking?

-To confirm your reservation a 25% deposit is required before May 15th, 50% by May 15th and the balance is due on October 1st.
+To confirm your reservation a 25% non-refundable booking fee is required before May 15th, 50% by May 15th and the balance is due on October 1st.
 Trips booked after October 1st must be paid in full.
 We accept MasterCard, Visa and American Express.

 Are there refunds for cancellations?